willemverbuyst/bsn-tool/README.md

 # What is this?

-Fun little project with vanilla JS using the [bsn-js](https://www.npmjs.com/package/bsn-js) npm package.
+Fun little project using the [bsn-js](https://www.npmjs.com/package/bsn-js) npm package.

 ### On the page you can: